What is Financial Reporting?

 - To comply with statutory requirements.
 Organizations are required to file reports to various agencies like ROC, government, stock exchanges on a quarterly or annual basis.

 - To provide information about how the company is utilizing various resources available at its disposal.
 It helps customers keep informed about the status of the company, thereby building confidence levels.

 As the name goes, financial reports typically constitute an overview of financial performance.
 Financial reports may be quarterly and annual or maybe preliminary reports and prospectus in case of new start-ups.

 #1 – Financial Statements

-These include the balance sheet, profit and loss statement, cash flow statements.
-Some companies may have both standalone and consolidated financial statements if it is having two or more different units.
+These include the balance sheetThe Balance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
+It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company., profit and loss statement, cash flow statements.
+Some companies may have both standalone and consolidated financial statements if it has two or more different units.
 These statements are purely the quantitative reflection of the performance of the organization.

 #2 – Director’s Report

 It explains the financial statementsThe Financial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
 These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels..
 It provides information about operational performance and significant highlights and achievements.
 During the lousy performance period, it gives reasons for underperformance.